pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img> **Alternative Twitter Frontends:**
 - [Nitter](https://github.com/zedeus/nitter/wiki/Instances) - Nitter is a free and open source alternative Twitter front-end focused on privacy.
-	- [Feetter](https://github.com/pluja/Feetter) - Create and manage Nitter feeds.
+	- [Feetter](https://github.com/pluja/Feetter) - Create, sync and manage Nitter feeds without registration from any device.
 	- [Fritter](https://github.com/jonjomckay/fritter/) - A free, open-source Nitter client for Android and iOS.
-- [Yotter](https://github.com/ytorg/yotter) - Twitter with privacy with a simple yet beautiful UI.

 ### Reddit
 <img width="16" src="misc/forbidden.png"> </img> Try to avoid using Reddit or at least avoid their official clients as they are plenty of trackers, ads and share unnecessary user data with their servers.